The Robert G. Athearn Lecture Series

 Professor Athearn was one of the founders as well as past president of the Western History Association, and during his career held numerous positions on historical committees, academic societies, and editorial boards.
 His impact as a teacher was equally great, he instructed thousands of undergraduate students over the years, and trained a score of contemporary Western historians in the profession he loved.
 As part of his legacy, Dr. Athearn endowed a lectureship in the Department of History at the University of Colorado at Boulder to be held on topics in Western history.

-Department of History & Program in American Culture at the University of Michigan
+Department of History at the University of Maryland, Baltimore County

 Humanities Building, Room 150

 a reception will follow the lecture in HUMN 170.